MdSamsuzzohaShayon/nodejs-email-template/README.md

  - DO SOME STYLING FOR TEXT EDITOR FONT WHICH HAS 1 TO 7 INDEX (FIND THE 1 MEANS HOW MUCH PX AND SET THE VALUE)
  - BUTTON POSITION SET ☑️
  - RESIZE ROW ACCORDING TO SOCIAL ICON  ☑️
+ - REMOVE BORDER COLOR FROM PREVIEW
+ - PREVIEW IS NOT STYLING PROPERLY
+ -